defold/extension-spine/README.md

         `<project root>: python3 ./defold-spine/misc/migrate.py`

     * TIP: It's easiest if the new files has the same name and casing as the old files!

+* Update any materials if you've made your custom spine materials

+    * The materials + shaders now live in the `extension-spine`

+    * The material now uses the `world_view_proj` matrix for transforming the vertices

 ## GameObject